Interviewing is tough. Sign up to get a copy of our 62-page Technical Interview Guide for Researchers.

 1. Make a short list of companies you are most excited about.

 1. Instead try and be more specific: “Hi Suzy - I’m currently a PhD student at Stanford working on X. I really loved your application of vector storage querying in your white-paper/featureX.
 I’m currently trying to decide between a post-PhD research path in big-tech vs. joining a quickly growing AI startup.
 I saw that you’ve done both.
-Would you be open to a quick call to chat about your research experience between Google Brain and Adept, specifically on: ability to publish leading research and having the opportunity to productize your research?”
+Would you be open to a quick call to chat about your research experience between Google Brain and Midjourney, specifically on: ability to publish leading research and having the opportunity to productize your research?”

 4. Transition to recruiting.
 Instead of asking for a referral, at the end of the call ask: